 - other qualifications which are considered to be equivalent to the above

 For holders of a second class honours degree or above in a non-mathematical subject, the maths A-level requirement is reduced to a grade C

 For holders of a third class honours or above in a mathematical or actuarial science degree, the maths A-level requirement is dropped.

 What if I don’t meet the entry requirements?

-There is the option to take the Financial Mathematics (CT1) exam as a non-member.
-It will give you the option to see if the maths skills and experience you have is enough to take our exams.
+There is the option to take some exams as a non-member which will give you the option to see if the maths skills and experience you have is enough to take our exams.
 If you do take and pass the exam, then you will be eligible to become a member of the profession.
 However, there are a few things to note before you consider this option:

 - most employers look for students with a minimum 2:1 in a numerate degree and A level maths